Danilo2307/ing-sw-2025-Marrone-Occhipinti-Mandelli-Maggipinto/README.md

 ### How to Run

 * **Make sure to download the JAR files with git LFS or directly from GitHub.**
-* Open a terminal in the `/deliverables/jar/` folder.
+* Open a terminal in the folder where you saved the JAR files.
 * To run the server, execute:

   ```bash